-The "unknown" item must be classified according to its properties or characteristics.
-These properties can be directly observable, measurable, or implied, but they are the parts which make up the whole.

-(based on Huber, 1959)
+The "unknown" item is classified according to its properties or characteristics.
+These properties can be directly observable, measurable, or inferred. (based on Huber, 1959)

 comparison

 A comparison is made of the properties of the item found through analysis with the known or recorded properties of others whose identity is unquestioned. (based on Huber, 1959)